 Price to book value < 3

 Note: This is an example of a multiple line query as we are using two filters.
 Whenever you use a multiple line query, use an ‘AND’ after the end of every line.
 Further, you do not need to add ‘AND’ on the last line of the query.

 Here’s the result that you will get.

-Now that you have understood how to use query builder, let’s write few simple queries to shortlist the companies mentioned earlier.
+Now that you have understood how to use the query builder, let’s write few simple queries to shortlist the companies based on different criteria and filters.